Chief Daniel J. Kinsella, M.O.M.

 Deputy Chief McNeil’s professional affiliations include the Canadian Association of Chiefs of Police (CACP), the Federal Bureau of Investigations National Academy Associates and the Nova Scotia Chiefs of Police Association (NSCPA).
 A lifelong volunteer, he’s currently the Chair of the Board of Directors of Special Olympics Nova Scotia, an executive member of the NSCPA, a member of the CACP Ethics Committee and a member of the National Port Security Committee.

-Chief McNeil graduated from Athabasca University with a Post-Baccalaureate Diploma in Management.
-He is also a graduate of the FBI National Academy as well as The Master Class on Police Reform through the International Security Sector Advisory Team.
+He graduated from Athabasca University with a Post-Baccalaureate Diploma in Management.
+Deputy Chief McNeil is also a graduate of the FBI National Academy as well as The Master Class on Police Reform through the International Security Sector Advisory Team.
 He has been a recipient of a number of awards for his work domestically and internationally, including being invested in the Order of Merit of the Police Forces.